Published: 30 Mar 2023

 Before starting the report, identify the intended purpose and audience.
 Determine what information needs to be included, and how the report will be used.

-Specify the scope of the testing that was performed, including the type of testing (e.g., functional, regression, performance), the testing environment, and the systems or applications that were tested.
+Specify the scope of the testing that was performed, including the type of testing (risk-based functional testing, risk-based regression testing, risk-based performance testing, risk-based security testing), the testing environment, and the systems or applications that were tested.

 Describe the testing process that was used, including the testing methodology, test plan, and test cases.
 Include any issues that were encountered during the testing process.